Marine Collagen vs. Bovine Collagen vs. Plant Collagen

-Wellbeing Nutrition has also come up with a brand new product- Pure Korean Marine Collagen Powder.
+Wellbeing Nutrition has also come up with a brand new product- Marine Collagen.
 Sourced from Korean deep sea fish, this contains type I and type III collagen and offers 8000 mg of the same, per serving.
 This powder has no taste and no odour and one can mix it with smoothies, parfaits, coffee, tea, or other baked goods to make it a part of their daily consumption.
 Apart from that, it is gluten free, keto-friendly, paleo friendly, non-GMO, halal and kosher certified, and contains zero sugar.

 To Wrap up

 If you compare marine collagen, bovine collagen, and plant collagen, all three are derived from different sources.
 However, the motive is the same: to help improve bones, ligaments, tendons and skin health.
 However, marine collagen gives you the finest result.
 Having said that, it is best to consume natural sources of collagen, if you can.
 But if you cannot do that, you must opt for reliable, safe, affordable and effective products like Skin Fuel and Pure Korean Marine Collagen Powder from Wellbeing Nutrition.

 - Lodish H, Berk A, Zipursky SL, et al. Molecular Cell Biology.
 4th edition.
 New York: W. H. Freeman; 2000.
 Section 22.3, Collagen: The Fibrous Proteins of the Matrix.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK21582/